jimweirich/rspec-given/README.md

     Then { stack.should be_empty }
 </pre>

-After the related _When_ block is run, the stack should be empty.
+After the related block for the _When_ clause is run, the stack should be empty.
 If it is not empty, the test will fail.

 ### And